Food Reference Website Logo

 Red hot, sour and sweet convergence.
 This unexpected matrimony of superfoods delivers a wonderfully complex hit of flavor as the sour, up-front tang of tart cherry surrenders to the slow building heat of cayenne pepper.

-The unmistakable warm intensity of cayenne, or ground red pepper, comes from the heat component in chile peppers called capsaicin.
-This bright red spice is remarkably high in antioxidants.
 When combined with other ingredients, cayenne has a congenial way of lifting other flavors to really make them pop.
 Emerging as a new superfruit, tart cherries have a distinctive taste and are an antioxidant powerhouse.
 Though their summer growing season is short, these ruby gems can be enjoyed year-round in dried, frozen, canned and juice varieties.

 Discover the enticing flavor of this antioxidant-rich combination in Spicy Pulled Pork in Tart Cherry Sauce with Vanilla Slaw.
 Or, try this duo in a hearty vegetarian chili, corn and Asiago muffins or Chinese steamed buns.
-For dessert, combine the two in a cherry brioche pudding with bourbon-cayenne sauce or spiced dark chocolate and cherry pot de crιme.
+For dessert, combine the two in a cherry brioche pudding with bourbon-cayenne sauce or spiced dark chocolate and cherry pot de créme.

 “I like using spices, like cayenne, in desserts.
 The heat of cayenne helps to cut some of the natural sweetness of tart cherries and balances the overall flavor of a dish.”